Hello hungry human…

 That’s exactly why this veg strawberry shortcake is for us.

-It looks like a bakery dessert, tastes like summer happiness and doesn’t require a culinary degree or eggs.
+It looks like a bakery dessert and tastes like summer happiness.

 So, let’s start baking!